ccummings/canjs-contacts-tutorial/part2/part2.md

 The first line creates a route with a `category` property that we will be able to read and update.
 The next line creates a default route by setting the `category` property to `all`.

 When your application loads without a hash or with a hash that doesn't match our defined route, it will be set to `#!filter/all`.
-If you already have a hash that matches our route like `#!filter/friends`, the application will use that.
+If you already have a hash that matches the route like `#!filter/friends`, the application will use that.

 ## Using Model.Lists

 A `Model.List` is an observable array of model instances and is returned by a model's `findAll()` function.
 When you define a `Model` like `Contact`, a `Model.List` for that type of model is automatically created.
-We can extend this created list to add helper functions that operate on a list of model instances of a specific type.
-We are going to add some helper methods to `Contact.List` that will filter a list of contacts and tell us how many contacts are in each category.
+We can extend this created `Model.List` to add helper functions that operate on a list of model instances.

+We are going to add two helper methods to `Contact.List` that will filter a list of contacts and tell us how many contacts are in each category.
 Add this to `contacts.js` immediately after the `Contact` model:

 ```js
 Contact.List = can.Model.List({